 Daisy's She Shed

 Featured on Beautiful Homes of Instagram, Daisy Christof of Long Island, New York, posts lovely images of her home and her model dog, Theo, at @daisyhomedesign.
-Her she shed has a name—Minnie—and provides a welcome escape for Christof.
-She loves hydrangeas and has more than 80 shrubs with various species and colors.
+Her she shed—which she calls Minnie—provides a welcome escape for Christof.
+She loves hydrangeas and has more than 80 shrubs in various species and colors.